microsoft/health-architectures/docs/FHIR-Tools-Proxy.md

   - Be sure you have permissions to register resources types
   - Be sure to have Contributor permission on the resource group you are deploying to
   - Have some familiarity with bash shell
-  - Be sure to have cloned the repo as all tools needed to run the script are in Cloud Shell.
-This may take a few minutes.

 ### Install Instructions

+- [Open Azure Cloud Shell](https://shell.azure.com) you can also access this from azure portal
-- In Bash Shell, navigate to “FHIR/FHIRProxydirectory”
+- Select Bash Shell
+- Clone this repo ```git clone https://github.com/microsoft/health-architectures```
+- Change to the FHIR/FHIRproxy subdirectory of this repo cd FHIR/FHIRProxy ```cd ./health-architectures/FHIR/FHIRProxy/```
-- Run the deployfhirproxy.bash script and follow the prompts -> ./deployfhirproxy.bash.
+- Run the deployfhirproxy.bash script and follow the prompts -> ``` ./deployfhirproxy.bash```.
 If it successfully executes the script, your bash shell will look like this

 ![Portal View](/assets/images/deployfhirproxy.png)

-- If you are using the Service Client with the proxy, you must be in a directory where you can perform app registrations and grant API permissions.
+- If you are using the Service Client with the proxy, you must be authenticated against an Azure AD Tenant where you can perform app registrations and grant API permissions.
-- For the Service client to work, you may use a split tenant and create the service principal in that tenant.
+- For the Service client to work, you may use a secondary tenant and create the service principal in that tenant (again you must be able to perform app registrations and grant API permissions in the secondary tenant).
 - You may use oauth code flow and it should work; service principals will need additional permissions

 - Next you will be asked to choose an already existing resource group or to create a new resource group.
 (It’s probably best to create a new resource group) Should you choose to create a new resource group, the script will ask you to provide a name for the new resource group and enter the resource group location.